PetarMc1/docs/docs/fish-tracker/mod/features.md

 ## Core Features

 :::warning
 Fish caught in mythical waters are not being tracked due to the format of the chat message. (`MYTHICAL WATERS!
-You caught a Moonshade Snapper!` - it doesnt spacify rarity) A fix might not be available! on the mod side.
+You caught a Moonshade Snapper!` - it doesnt specify rarity) A fix might not be available! on the mod side.
 :::

 ### Automatic Fish Tracking